-- Sec 4 as regards the calculation programs - Ch 3, Sec 1, Ch 3, Sec 2, Ch 3, App 1 and Ch 3, App 2 - for the requirements concerning Intact Stability - Ch 5, Sec 1, [2.1.4] for the direct calculations of hull girder wave induced loads in the case of ships with scantling length greater than 350 m - Ch 5, Sec 6, [2.2] and [2.3] for the calculation of impact pressures in tanks in the case of resonance - Ch 9, Sec 7, [1.2] for the materials of the hatch covers - Ch 10, App 1 for the requirements concerning rudders. - Ch 11, Sec 2, [4] for the requirements concerning the loading instruments - Ch 12, Sec 3, [1], [2] and [3] for the requirements concerning testing.

-1.1.2 The requirements of Part B, Part E and Part F apply also to those steel ships in which parts of the hull, e.g. superstructures or movable decks, are built in aluminium alloys.
+- Sec 4 as regards the calculation programs - Ch 3, Sec 1, Ch 3, Sec 2, Ch 3, App 1 and Ch 3, App 2 for the requirements concerning Intact Stability - Ch 5, Sec 1, [2.1.4] for the direct calculations of hull girder wave induced loads in the case of ships with scantling length greater than 350 m - Ch 5, Sec 6, [2.2] and [2.3] for the calculation of impact pressures in tanks in the case of resonance - Ch 9, Sec 1, [4.2] for the bow impact pressure, only in case the applicable formulation in "Common Structural Rules for Bulk Carriers and Oil Tankers" is found to be out of its scope of application - Ch 9, Sec 7, [1.3] for the materials of the hatch covers - Ch 10, Sec 1 and Ch 10, App 1 for the requirements concerning rudders - Ch 10, Sec 4, as applicable for the requirements concerning ship equipment - Ch 10, App 2 for the requirements concerning mooring lines for ships with EN > 2000 - Ch 10, App 3 for the requirements concerning direct mooring analyses - Ch 11, Sec 2, [4] for the requirements concerning the loading instruments - Ch 12, Sec 3, [1], [2] and [3] for the requirements concerning testing. - 1.1.2 The requirements of Part B, Part E and Part F apply also to those steel ships in which parts of the hull, e.g. superstructures or movable decks, are built in aluminium alloys.

-1.1.3 Ships whose hull materials are different than those given in [1.1.2] and ships with novel features or unusual hull design are to be individually considered by the Society, on the basis of the principles and criteria adopted in the Rules.

-1.1.4 The strength of ships constructed and maintained according to the Rules is sufficient for the draught corresponding to the assigned freeboard.
-The scantling draught considered when applying the Rules is to be not less than that corresponding to the assigned freeboard.

-1.1.5 Where scantlings are obtained from direct calculation procedures which are different from those specified in Chapter 7, adequate supporting documentation is to be submitted to the Society, as detailed in Sec 3.
+- 1.1.3 Ships whose hull materials are different than those given in [1.1.2] and ships with novel features or unusual hull design are to be individually considered by the Society, on the basis of the principles and criteria adopted in the Rules. - 1.1.4 The strength of ships constructed and maintained according to the Rules is sufficient for the draught corresponding to the assigned freeboard.
+The scantling draught considered when applying the Rules is to be not less than that corresponding to the assigned freeboard. - 1.1.5 Where scantlings are obtained from direct calculation procedures which are different from those specified in Chapter 7, adequate supporting documentation is to be submitted to the Society, as detailed in Sec 3.